krassowska/tick-a-tick/README.md

-# TickIt
+# tick a tick
-Cached a tick?
+Caught a tick?
 Tick it on our website so we can keep track where ticks bite the most!